The Perfect Coffee

 Coffee is exempt from GST.

-This coffee is fragrant and floral with notes of cocoa and caramel.
+This coffee is balanced and sweet with notes of cherry and cocoa.

 Processing: Washed